engineyard/ey-cloud-recipes/cookbooks/mongodb/README.md

 ey-cloud-recipes/mongodb v2.0.2
 --------

 A chef recipe for enabling mongodb v2.0.2 on Engine Yard AppCloud.
-This recipe downloads the latest version binary from 10gen and sets up a basic MongoDB instance, or a Replica Set.
+This recipe downloads the latest version binary from 10gen and sets up a 3 node MongoDB Replica Set.

 It makes a few assumptions:

   * You will be running MongoDB on a utility instance(s).
-  * You will want [journaling][3] enabled.
-  * If you want to use replication you will it will be using Replica sets.
+  * You will be using Replica sets.

-The only thing (currently) lacking from this recipe is the ability to setup scheduled backups of your MongoDB database.

-Dependencies
+MMS support
 --------

-None so far.
+The recipe will also install Mongo Monitoring Service (MMS) on a solo or db_master.
+You will need to provide your api & secret keys.
+See https://mms.10gen.com/help/ for more information.

 Using it